The GTM Metrics Framework: What to Measure at Every Funnel Stage

 Key metrics:

-- Demo/trial request rate — The most direct signal of interest.
+- Demo request rate.
+The most direct signal of interest.
 Track this as a percentage of total website sessions and as an absolute number.

 Target-setting guidance: Demo request rates vary wildly by industry.
 For horizontal B2B SaaS, 1-3% of website sessions converting to a demo request is typical.
 For vertical SaaS with a narrower audience, 3-7% is achievable.